didier-wenzek/blog/src/001_motivation.md

   to encapsulate external data sources or to introduce new database operators.

 On the other side, database engines are monolithic for a reason.
-The core properties, a database must guaranty, are transverse.
+The essential properties that a database must guarantee are transversal.
-Durability, consistency, availability and performance must be addressed at the scale of the whole system.
+Durability, consistency, availability and performance must be considered system-wide.
-For instance, a query plan optimizer combines aspects related to query semantics, with performance data of the misc operators and storage layouts as well as with statistics on the data distribution.
+For example, a query plan optimizer combines aspects related to query semantics, with operator performance data as well as statistics on the data distribution.
 How can a query optimizer work in a more open setting with user defined data layouts and operators?

 Different approaches can be taken.